mw-orcl/Move_Improve/lab800/content.md

 ​	6.
 Run the script below.

 There are 128 concurrent users making inserts and updates.
-We will measure transactions per minute (TPM) and transactions per second (TPS).
+We will measure users, transactions per minute (TPM) and transactions per second (TPS).
 It will run for 1 minute, 30 seconds, ie: -rt 1.30.

 ​	7.
 Replace with your own wallet and service names.
-Ensure the directory location of your wallet zip and service name is correct.
+Ensure the directory location of your wallet zip and service name is correct.  ie: replace Wallet_ATPLABTEST with your own wallet file name, and atplabtest_tp service with your own service name.

-If you received the dump file from an instructor-led class note that the soe schema password is **Welcome#2018**.
-Do not change this.
+Note that the schema is **soe**.  ie: -u soe.
+The soe schema password is **Welcome#2018**.
+Do not change this.  ie: -p Welcome#2018

 ```
 $ cd ~/swingbench/bin